sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 *Using 0777 gives full read, write, and execute permissions to everyone.
 While this command ensures that Jenkins (or any other user) can access and modify files within /home/ubuntu/ansible-config-artifact, it's important to consider the security implications of such open permissions, especially on sensitive directories.*

-3. Go to Jenkins web console -> Manage Jenkins ->  Plugins -> on Available plugins tab searched for `Copy Artifact` and installed this plugin without restarting Jenkins.
+3. From Jenkins web console -> Manage Jenkins ->  Plugins -> on the Available plugins tab, I searched for `Copy Artifact` and installed it without restarting Jenkins.

 ![copy-artifact](./images/copy-artifact.png)